-Parley – This is your parley points and are family wide.
+- Parley – This is your parley points and are family-wide.
 They start at 1,000,000 (1 million points) and go down as you do barter trades.
 Once it hits zero, you must refresh your barters to gain 1 million parley again.

-Accumulated Number of Exchanges – This shows how many total barter trades you have done and is family wide.
+- Accumulated Number of Exchanges – This shows how many total barter trades you have done and is family-wide.
 The more barters you do, the more routes you can unlock.
 More information about this is explained further in the guide.

-- Regular Refresh (requires 20 points) and will have a 4 hour cooldown.
-You can choose to either refresh trade items, or ship upgrade items.
+- Regular Refresh (requires 20 points) and will have a 4-hour cooldown.
+You can choose to either refresh trade items or ship upgrade items.

-- Instant Refresh (requires 30 points and 70 points if used while regular refresh is on cooldown).
+- Instant Refresh (requires 30 points and 70 points if used while a regular refresh is on cooldown).
 This will refresh and not give you a cooldown, you can choose to either refresh trade items or ship upgrade items

 - Reduce Refresh Cooldown (requires parley).
 You can use parley points to lower the refresh cooldown.
 Each time you press the button, 50k parley will be removed and will reduce the time by 5 minutes.
 So pressing the button 12 times will reduce by 60 minutes for 600k parley.

 - Special Barter – Special barter is unlocked after around 140 total barters and will start to randomly show up.
 Sometimes it can be useful to do this depending on the barter and current prices.
 More information about special barter can be found further on in the guide.

 As you complete more barters, the amount of bartering routes you unlock is increased.
 You will need a minimum of 70 barters to unlock the main bartering routes.

 **Once you reach around 140 barters, you will unlock Special Bartering

 |0||1st Barter Route